A time- and space-optimal algorithm for the many-visits TSP

-\end{theorem} The Exponential-Time Hypothesis (ETH)~\cite{ImpagliazzoEtAl2001} implies that TSP cannot be solved in $2^{o(n)}$, i.e.\ sub-exponential, time.
-Under this hypothesis, the run time of our algorithm \textsc{dc-MV2} is asymptotically optimal for MV-TSP (up to the base of the exponential).
-Further note that the space requirement of {\sc dc-MV2} is also (essentially) optimal, as a compact solution encodes for each of the $\Omega(n^2)$ edges the number $t$ of times that this edge is traversed by an optimal tour.
-(We assume throughout the paper that each multiplicity can be stored in a constant number of machine words; if this is not the case, e.g.\ if $k$ is exponential in $n$, a factor $O(\log{k})$ should be applied to the given space bounds.)
+\end{theorem} The Exponential-Time Hypothesis (ETH)~\cite{ImpagliazzoEtAl2001, Impagliazzo2} implies that TSP cannot be solved in $2^{o(n)}$, i.e.\ sub-exponential, time.
+Under this hypothesis, the run time of our algorithm \textsc{dc-MV2} is asymptotically optimal for MV-TSP, up to the base of the exponential.
+Further, note that the space requirement of {\sc dc-MV2} is also (essentially) optimal, as a compact solution encodes for each of the $\Omega(n^2)$ edges the number $t$ of times that this edge is traversed by an optimal tour.
+Note that throughout the paper we assume that each multiplicity can be stored in a constant number of machine words; if this is not the case, e.g.\ if $k$ is exponential in $n$, a factor $O(\log{k})$ should be applied to the given space bounds.

 Our result leads to improvements in applications where MV-TSP is solved as a subroutine.
-For instance, as a corollary of Theorem~\ref{mainthm}, the approximation scheme for Maximum Scatter TSP~\cite{KozmaMomke2017} can now be implemented in space \emph{polynomial} in the error parameter $\varepsilon$.
+For instance, as a corollary of Theorem~\ref{mainthm}\emph{(iii)}, the approximation scheme for Maximum Scatter TSP~\cite{KozmaMomke2017} can now be implemented in space \emph{polynomial} in the error parameter $\varepsilon$.